 An Experimental Evaluation of Corequisite Developmental Education in Texas (PI: Trey Miller, R305H170085)

 A Research Network involves several teams of researchers who are working together to address a critical education problem or issue.
 The objective is to encourage information sharing, build new knowledge, and assist policymakers and practitioners to strengthen education policies and programs and improve student education outcomes.
 The College Completion Network is evaluating promising strategies for moving students at open- and broad-access postsecondary institutions beyond college enrollment and entry-level courses to degree completion.
 Each network research team is evaluating a specific intervention strategy.

-Purpose: The College Completion Network Lead will provide the organizational structure needed to ensure that the College Completion Network runs smoothly and accomplishes its goals and objectives.
-The Network Lead will coordinate annual meetings of the entire Network as well as ongoing working group meetings focused on crucial completion-related topics.
-The Lead will conduct independent research to inform the network and the broader public, including a review of current college completion research and a synthesis of findings from NCER-funded projects focusing on college completion.
+Purpose: The College Completion Network Lead provides the organizational structure needed to ensure that the College Completion Network runs smoothly and accomplishes its goals and objectives.
+The Network Lead coordinates annual meetings of the entire Network as well as ongoing working group meetings focused on crucial completion-related topics.
+The Lead will conduct independent research to inform the network and the broader public, including a gap analysis of current college completion research and practice, and a synthesis of findings from NCER-funded projects focusing on college completion.
 The Lead will disseminate findings from Research Teams by maintaining a high-quality website, assisting Teams with presenting their research on the website, and by facilitating additional collaborative dissemination activities among teams.

 Network Leadership Activities: The leadership activities of the College Completion Network Lead comprise six primary functions: